Elliott: Canada hopes for WBC pop from Matt Davidson

 Both Davidson and Allen received permission to play for Canada, however new Dino RHP Curtis Taylor (Port Coquitlam, BC) was not granted permission.
 In 2025, the former UBC Thunderbird was 10-4 with a 3.21 ERA in 31 games (24 starts) at triple-A Memphis.
 He whiffed 118 in 137 1/3 innings.

-Davidson’s best season was in 2018 with the White Sox as he hit .228 with 23 doubles, 20 homers, 62 RBIs and a .738 OPS.
+Davidson’s best season was in 2018 with the White Sox when he hit .228 with 23 doubles, 20 homers, 62 RBIs and a .738 OPS.
 He made 64 starts at DH, 41 at first base and 12 at third.

 The most influential people in his baseball life?

-“Oh, too many count,” he said, “but two people are Jim Holden (his pitching coach from age 10-to-18) and my former hitting coach Danny Davidsmier, We still talk today.”
+“Oh, too many count,” he said, “but two people are Jim Holden (his pitching coach from age 10-to-18) and my former hitting coach Danny Davidsmier.
+We still talk today.”

 And then the heart took over directing him to hitting?
 He said he “no. I probably loved pitching more.”

-With the Sox he also made three appearances at pitcher, allowing one hit over three scoreless innings to become the 12th position player (13th time) to make three-plus pitching appearances in a season since 1973 (DH inception).
+With the Sox, he also made three appearances at pitcher, allowing one hit over three scoreless innings to become the 12th position player (13th time) to make three-plus pitching appearances in a season since 1973 (DH inception).

 That put Davidson in a position player/pitching class along with Doug Dascenzo (five scoreless), John Cangelosi (four) and Jim Morrison (3 2/3 innings) as the only position players to start their pitching careers with three scoreless or more.